-We illustrate the Pyomo.DoE interface with a reaction kinetics example when feed A is converted to species B and C (Wang and Dowling, 2022).
-Assuming an Arrhenius temperature dependence for the reaction rates k_1, k_2 , first-order reaction mechanisms, and only species A is fed to the reactor gives the following DAE model:
+We illustrate the use of Pyomo.DoE using a reaction kinetics example (Wang and Dowling, 2022).
+The Arrhenius equations model the temperature dependence of the reaction rate coefficient k_1, k_2 .
+Assuming a first-order reaction mechanism gives the reaction rate model.
+Further, we assume only species A is fed to the reactor.